rasgointelligence/Rasgo-demo/demokit/sports-sales-demo/README.md

 In addition, s the junior data scientist, you will:
 1. Log into the Rasgo web app.
 2. Find the sales data.
-    a.
-Explore the data
+    1. Explore the data
-    b.
-Create an intial modeling dataset.
+    2. Create an intial modeling dataset.
 3. Find and join weather data.
 4. Aggregate weekly data and perform feature engineering.
 4. Extract the data from Rasgo to pandas for final analysis